jawrainey/dotfiles/README.md

 # Dotfiles

-This repo contains my config files for git, vim and bash, which I continue to built up over the years.
+> Personal configuration files for git, vim and bash, which are aimed to be minimal.

 ## Installation